TeamTopologies/Thin-Platform-template/README.md

 ## How to use

 Each team responsible for a platform service should answer the questions and fill in the details below.
+Repeat the _Service details_ for each service that the team builds & runs.

 ### (Thin) platform wiki

 Platform hours of operation:

-#### Service A
+#### Service details
 * Short service description/purpose:
 * Live status page: